International Standard ISO 21542: ‘Building Construction – Accessibility & Usability of the Built Environment’, first published in 2011, provides

 The Dublin Meeting, held on 29 September 2016, briefly considered the ‘fire safety’ gaps and errors (mostly editorial) in ISO 21542.
 However, the valuable opportunity was taken to discuss the larger issues, the policies, and the fire engineering strategies which will drive Fire Safety for All onto a higher level … so that it is examined properly in its own right, and more fully elaborated in the Revised ISO 21542.
 Attendance at the Dublin Meeting was widely multi-disciplinary.

-Effective ‘Fire Safety for All’ is dependent upon … all together and at the same time … proper building design, reliable building management, and fully aware fire services … underpinned by competent individuals at all levels in those different areas.
+Effective ‘Fire Safety for All’ is dependent upon … all together and at the same time … proper building design, reliable building construction, proactive building management, and fully disability-aware fire services … underpinned by competent individuals at all levels in those different areas.
 This must also be reflected in the Revised 21542.

 CJ Walsh – March 2017

 Fire Safety, Protection & Evacuation for All – Nobody Left Behind !
 (PDF File, 3.0MB)